 For this reason, in addition to the tests according to DIN specifications, we at igus have retroactively qualified all the offered chainflex jacket materials with a very wide range of cables.
 This is done through practical tests under real-world conditions in the igus climatic containers.
 After testing for nearly 400 million strokes, we are able to designate ourselves as the only supplier of three defined categories: "fixed installation according to DIN", "moving application according to DIN" and "e-chain according to igus test series under real conditions".
 On the one hand, this information creates security for our customer and, on the other hand, strengthens our guarantee.
 We are able to make guaranteed service life statements on the basis of these real-life test methods.
 The same principle also applies to the selection of the correct bend radii.

 igus test in e-chains.
 In this test, the cable is fitted taking into account the bend radius, the interior separation and the strain relief elements.
-After the assembly, everything is moved according to the igus test standard values.
-The movement takes place in the climatic container at temperatures down to -40°C. The test is deemed to have been passed if the construction is removed from the e-chain showing no signs of damage (especially without jacket damage).
-Flexible: Test according to DIN EN 60911-504 for "moved".
+After assembly, the cable is moved according to the igus test standard values.
+The movement takes place in the climatic container at temperatures down to -40°C. The test is deemed to have been passed if the construction is removed from the e-chain intact (especially without jacket damage).
+Flexible: test according to DIN EN 60911-504 for "moved".
 The cable is cooled down to test temperature.
 After the cable has been subjected to the test temperature for more than 16 hours, it is wrapped around a mandrel.
 After the removal, a pure visual inspection is carried out.
 This so-called winding mandrel test is considered to be passed if the jacket of the cable remains undamaged.
-Fixed: Test according to DIN EN 50305 for "fixed laying".
+Fixed: test according to DIN EN 50305 for "fixed installation".
 The cable is held in place at test temperature and a test weight is dropped onto it.
 This so-called cold impact test is regarded passed if the cable jacket remains undamaged.

 How do the chainflex fibre optic cables fare in extreme applications of, for example, -40°C?